liam-duke/volsuite/README.md

 plot date all
 ```

-If I instead wish to view implied volatility data, I can use the following to fetch and plot the current volatility skew for $AAPL for the expiration 2025-07-18:
+If I instead wish to view implied volatility data, I can use the following to fetch and plot the current volatility skew of $AAPL options with expiration 2025-07-18:

 ```
 iv skew 2025-07-18